beverly Hills, CA

 Here is a photograph of a patient who came to me who had an adverse reaction to Sculptra®.
 Frequently the only way to get rid of these lumpy ridges is to excise (cut out) them from the face.

 Nevertheless, the lay press, medical conferences and internet began to promote this substance for soft tissue augmentation in HIV negative patients.
-The prospective studies for the use of this agent in individuals with normal immune functioning were completed and again we have another disastrous injectable.
+Although prospective studies for the use of this agent in individuals with normal immune functioning had not yet been completed in the United States, we did have reports of the European experience.

 In 2000, at the World Congress of Dermatology in Paris, Pierre Andre reported cystic, nodular, and granulomatous lesions when this agent was used in individuals with normal immune functioning (non-HIV+ patients).
 Additionally, long-term allergic reactions have since been described, which are very difficult to manage.
 In another report concerning its aesthetic use in 100 patients with normal immune functioning, 20% of the treated individuals experienced significant adverse reactions.
 Obviously, this product is not immunologically inert as the manufacturer stated.
 Foreign body granulomas are being seen with this agent in HIV-positive as well as immunocompetent patients.

-In 2013 medical meetings have become nothing more than trade shows where drug companies discuss and demonstrate their latest wares.
+In 2009 medical meetings have become nothing more than trade shows where drug companies discuss and demonstrate their latest wares.
 The meetings are often held in grand resorts at distant foreign locales.
 Additionally, much of the medical literature itself has evolved into nothing more than promotional material of questionable accuracy also underwritten by Big Pharma.
 Presently even continuing medical education (CME) in the USA is no longer a science but a business where the manufacturers of these products promote the use of filler products and even teach off label use (using the product outside of what the FDA has approved it for) without regard for informing doctors of adverse reactions.
 The manufacturers underwrite the costs of these large conventions and CME courses to the tune of a billion dollars annually.
-In the world of facial Aesthetics especially this behavior is rampant?
-So please be cautious of what you put in your face and read before you have anything injected.
+In the world of facial Aesthetics especially this behavior is rampant.